It can feel like a serious disadvantage to be an introvert in an extrovert’s world, but there are many ways “quiet ones” outshine extroverts.

-At times, it can seem like a severe disadvantage to be an introvert.
+Speaking from personal experience, at times, it can seem like a severe disadvantage to be an introvert.
 Extroverts appear to have all the fun, and their gregarious, attention-seeking personalities often allow them to reap promotions, popularity, and recognition.
 Introverts, on the other hand, may get passed over and have their valuable work go unnoticed.
-Their preference for quiet observation can sometimes be a detriment to their success in this dog-eat-dog world.
+Their preference for quiet observation can seem like a detriment to their success in this dog-eat-dog world.

 Despite this, there are many areas in which introverts have a leg up on extroverts.
 Many of today’s most successful people are introverts, such as J.K.
-Rowling, Steven Spielberg, and Mark Zuckerberg.
+Rowling, Steven Spielberg, and even NBA legend Michael Jordan.

-But introverts not only have the ability to rival extroverts professionally, they also possess a number of distinct advantages over them.
-Here are seven areas in which introverts shine more than their extroverted counterparts.
-These points may not apply to every introvert and extrovert (we’re individuals, after all), but I believe they are generally true.
+Not only do introverts have the ability to rival extroverts professionally, but in my opinion, they also possess a number of distinct advantages over them.
+Here are seven areas in which introverts tend to outshine their extroverted counterparts.

 (Not sure what it means to be an introvert?
 Check out our complete definition and guide.)